dan7800/accounting/README.md

 ##Contribution Guidelines
 * Must receive atleast one thumbs up from someone other than the contributer
-* Merge your own once feedback has been received
+* Merge your own request after receiving feedback